Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 4. After the tick body is successfully removed, wash the entire area with soap and water.

+If you cannot remove the tick, or it’s damaged during the removal process, seek urgent care for medical assistance.
 If the tick you remove was not attached or gorged with blood, you’re likely not infected.
 Just wash the area with warm, soapy water and keep an eye on it for redness, swelling, pain, or other signs of infection.

 Tick Bite Treatment: Spotting an Infection

+When a tick attaches for more than 48 hours, there is a high risk of tickborne illness.
 If you believe a tick has been on you for a long period of time, then you should seek Urgent Care treatment as soon as possible.
+Here are the most common tick-bourne diseases and their associated symptoms:

 • Lyme disease will have a circular “bulls-eye” rash within 30 days of the bite, usually followed by a fever.